Pasta-to/pasta.to/README.md

 - (WIP) Invite other users to your boards

 ## Getting Started
-Warning: as Pasta is in public beta, you may lose of data as the app develops and changes internally, do not send anything critical!
+**Warning**: as Pasta is in public beta, you may lose your data as the app develops and changes internally, do not send anything critical!

 To get started with Pasta, follow these steps: